top of page

 Clean energy laws are being passed with input from faith-based voices.
 Beloved DMV will keep working to ensure equitable environmental legislation that meets the needs of often overlooked communities, especially Black, brown, and low-income communities.
 Our work is ongoing, and we collaborate with many local grassroots organizations to ensure environmental justice is achieved in the communities we serve.
 We believe in prioritizing those most affected by environmental harm and ensuring they are the first to benefit from environmental legislation!

-Connect with us here for more information on environmental justice and climate equity advocacy!
+Looking for more information on environmental justice and climate equity advocacy?

 Climate Resilience